Santa Rosa, Laguna: Utilities and communication

 Santa Rosa's source of electricity is partly from Meralco.
 Its water supply is provided by the Laguna Water Inc., except for Vista Land Developments (including Sta.
-Elena City), which is provided by its sister company, PrimeWater.
+Elena City), which is provided by its former sister company, Hiraya Water Corporation (formerly PrimeWater).
 Santa Rosa's communication system is powered by Philippine Long Distance Telephone (PLDT) and Globe Telecom, and the cellular network in the Philippines, particularly in metropolitan areas, is increasing due to the low cost of calls and text messaging.
 Globe Telecom, Smart Communications (PLDT), and Dito Telecommunity provide cellular networks in Santa Rosa.
 Cable and satellite television access is provided by SkyCable, G Sat, Cignal Digital TV, and Royal Cable.
 Internet Digital Subscriber Line or DSL coverage is provided by PLDT, cable internet is serviced by SkyCable's ZPDee and Global Destiny.
 Fiber Internet Wireless broadband is provided by Globelines Broadband and Smart Communications.

 Health

 The Santa Rosa Community Hospital is the primary public hospital of Santa Rosa.
 The city also hosts at least seven other private hospitals: New Sinai MDI Hospital and Medical Center, Marian Hospital, Balibago Polyclinic and Hospital, St. James Hospital in Dita, Sta.
 Rosa Hospital and Medical Center along RSBS Boulevard in Balibago, The Medical City South Luzon in Greenfield City, and Healthway QualiMed Hospital – Sta.
 Rosa in Nuvali.